 WHEN INFINITIES COLLIDE

-Before my godfather lived in the little place provided by my father on the avenues in south Redondo he lived in a house almost straight up from the pier and a little north in central Redondo owned my my Stepmother, or ex-stepmother as the case may have been by then.
+Prior to my godfather living in the little place provided by my father on the avenues in south Redondo he lived in a house almost straight up from the pier and a little north in central Redondo Beach owned my my Stepmother, or ex-stepmother as the case may have been by then.
 When my dad and stepmother divorced my godfather moved.

 My stepmother was very wealthy and hired people to take care of everything.
 She did the same when she and my dad married.
 She brought in my Uncle to oversee me and our godfather to oversee my older brother.
 She also hired a number of fulltime around the clock nannies to take care of my younger brother.
 It worked out really good for my younger brother and myself, not so hot for my older brother.

 Thing is, my older brother hated our stepmother and made her life as miserable as possible.
 He remembered our real mother and our family and would not accept our stepmother in any role --- plus she interfered with his relationship with our father.
 He wanted him exclusively and and did not like the fact that she took basically all my dad's time.
 Our godfather was one of the few people other than my dad who had the ablility to "control" my older brother after our mother died.
-The following paragraph is from a page on my stepmother linked at the bottom and explains it best:
+The following paragraph regarding my godfather is from the source so cited:

 Jack Dragna, who was connected to the Chicago mob and Mickey Cohen, who was connected more closely to the New York side of things, did not get along appreciably well.
 To ensure that Cohen got the message that Dragna did not want any additional or continuing problems regarding the incident, he had mob heavyweight Johnny Roselli join my stepmother for the payoff of my godfather's debt.
 Cohen sent flowers to my stepmother the next day.
 My stepmother had a friend, or at least a close business associate named Brenda Allen, who was the top "madam" in Los Angeles at the time.
 Cohen knew that Allen and my stepmother were close.
 He told Allen he felt slighted that my stepmother would be compelled to show up with Roselli, although he thought that in her doing so, it most likely was not of her own making.